spepler/shell-extras/_episodes/03-create.md

 > In nano, along the bottom of the screen you'll see `^G Get Help ^O WriteOut`.
 > This means that you can use `Control-G` to get help and `Control-O` to save your
 > file.
+>
+> ## Meta Key
+>
+> The help that you obtain using `Control-G` includes a full list of keyboard shortcuts,
+> of which the ones at the bottom of the screen are only a small selection.
+Many of these
+> use the control key, as in the above examples, but there are some that are shown using
+> `M-` (for "meta") e.g. `M-/` to go to the last line of the file.
+Typically this means that you would
+> press <kbd>Esc</kbd>, then release it and press the other key, e.g. <kbd>Esc</kbd> <kbd>/</kbd>, although
+> depending on your setup, it might work if instead you press the other key while holding down <kbd>Alt</kbd>.

 {: .callout}

 `nano` doesn't leave any output on the screen after it exits,